 Empower believes equality is not about having an equal number of men and women sat at a table.
-It is about giving equal weight to the strengths that both men and women bring to the world.
+We work with organisations that campaign to give equal weight to the strengths that both men and women bring to the world.

 Visit Empower to find out more and get involved.

 “Often when we talk about empowerment, we’re referring to a simple 50/50 split in opportunities between men and women.
 But the reality is, that, for the most part, women and men are still very unequal, especially in terms of representation.
 Also in terms of the roles that they are able to play and the way in which the business recognises their needs and contributions as leaders; as staff and as customers.”